 - I like to stir the garlic about every five minutes during the second half of the cooking process to ensure even cooking and browning.
 Just make sure you’re careful not to smash them.

 That’s it!
-No squeezing the roasted garlic out of the papery bulb.
+No squeezing the golden cloves of garlic out of the papery bulb.
 No mess.
 Perfect results every time.

 How long to roast garlic:

 When I made this batch, I cooked the garlic for a total of 40 minutes.

 Short on time?
 No worries.
 You can crank up the temperature and cook for less time.
 Just be sure to stir it more frequently to avoid burning.